yeryshevArtem/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js Dashboard Application

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+This is the small application from the official course, see [course curriculum](https://nextjs.org/learn) to learn more Next.js.

+## Why

+This application was developed to learn the basic concept of Next.js and gain theoretical knowledge.